 Our primary sources of capital are our cash flow from the Net Profits Interests and the Royalty Properties.
-Our only cash requirements are the distributions to our unitholders and the payment of oil and gas production and property taxes not otherwise deducted from gross production revenues, and general and administrative expenses incurred on our behalf and allocated in accordance with our Partnership Agreement.
+Our only cash requirements are the distributions to our unitholders, the payment of oil and gas production and property taxes not otherwise deducted from gross production revenues and general and administrative expenses incurred on our behalf and properly allocated in accordance with our partnership agreement.
 Since the distributions to our unitholders are, by definition, determined after the payment of all expenses actually paid by us, the only cash requirements that may create liquidity concerns for us are the payments of expenses.
-Since most of these expenses vary directly with oil and natural gas prices and sales volumes, sufficient funds are anticipated to be available at all times for payment thereof.
-Please see Note 5 of the Notes to the Condensed Financial Statements for the amounts and dates of cash distribution to unitholders.
+Since most of these expenses vary directly with oil and natural gas prices and sales volumes, we anticipate that sufficient funds will be available at all times for payment of these expenses.
+See Note 4 of the Notes to the Condensed Financial Statements for the amounts and dates of cash distributions to unitholders.